sebcworks/docker/README.md

 ## Contributing

 You are invited to contribute new features, fixes, or update, large or small; we are always thrilled to receive pull requests, and do our best to process them as fast as we can.
-Before you start to code, we recommend discussing your plans through a [GitHub issue on the original repository](https://github.com/Sonerezh/sonerezh/issues), especially for more ambitious contributions.
+Before you start to code, we recommend discussing your plans through a [GitHub issue](https://github.com/Sonerezh/sonerezh/issues), especially for more ambitious contributions.